fengsim/FENGSim-Dev/README.md

 The followings are the core technologies used in Digital Twins:

 - CAD, CAE, CAM and CAI,
-- The Coupling of System Simulation and Physical Field Simulation,
+- the coupling of system simulation and physical field simulation,
-- Manufacturing Simulation,
+- manufacturing simulation,
-- The Coupling of CAX and Artificial Intelligence,
+- the coupling of CAX and artificial intelligence,
-- Geometrical and Physical Sensors,
+- geometrical and physical sensors,
-- Immersion Interaction,
+- immersive interaction,
-- Edge computing.
+- edge computing.

 ## [Airfoil Benchmark](https://github.com/fengsim/FENGSim-Dev/wiki/Home)